bhbmaster/getinfo-basic/README.md

 * nics (model numbers, and link state)
 * drives (logical and model name)

-Note, if lspci doesn't have output, NIC models will be listed as not available "N/A" as that info is in lspci.
-For example if run from WSL2, it cannot get the NIC models as they are virtual.

 Tested on the following platforms:
 * Ubuntu 20.04 running on WSL2 - kernel: 5.10.102.1-microsoft-standard-WSL2